IntentArchitect/Docs/articles/applications/how-to-create-application-templates/how-to-create-application-templates.md

 ---
-uid: how-to-guides.create-an-application-template
+uid: applications.how-to-create-application-templates
 ---
 # How to create Application Templates

-This how-to guide will walk you through creating your own [Application Template](xref:references.application-templates) using the `Intent Application Template Builder` [Designer](xref:references.designers).
+This how-to guide will walk you through creating your own [Application Template](xref:applications.about-application-templates) using the `Intent Application Template Builder` [Designer](xref:references.designers).

 ## Create a new Application